astronik00/QodenTest/readme.md

 ```

 As you can see, this method returns copy, so all changes happen with this one and not the original object.
 As far as I can see, this issue can be fixed with either of two ways:
-1. Return the original object (remove Clone() call)
+1. Return the original object (remove .Clone() call)
 2. Leave .Clone() and update the database and cache and change values there

 If we pay attention to the method's name `GetOrCreate`, than we'll see that it combines idempotent and not idempotent operations.
 If we don't create any more functions when I don't see the problem with sticking to the first approach and adding another not idempotent opration by removing .Clone() call.

-If we don't want to remove .Clone(), than we'll facing the need to create another function, but if we create another function, why don't split idempotent and not idempotent operations?
+If we don't want to remove .Clone(), than we'll face the need to create another function, but IF we create another function, than why don't split idempotent and not idempotent operations?